searchspring/snap/packages/snap-preact-components/src/components/Trackers/ResultTracker/readme.md

 # ResultTracker

 Adds impression, render and click tracking to an individual result within a controller.
+When using the Results component, it will already contain this component.

+This component is used for Beacon 2.0 tracking and replaces the need for using the `RecommendationResultTracker` as well as the `RecommendationProfileTracker`.

 ## Usage